-A comprehensive monitoring program is required for all road and trail projects to evaluate the effectiveness of the project and adapt management of the project to improve its success over time.
+A comprehensive monitoring program is required for all road and trail projects to evaluate the effectiveness of the project and to adapt management approaches to the project to improve its success over time.
 Monitoring also provides valuable data that can be used to improve the success of future road and trail projects and to further assess problem areas.
-Monitoring protocols are described in DPR's "Field Guide for Road and Trail Assessment" and the "Official Guide for Road and Trail Assessment."
+Monitoring protocols are described in DPR's "Field Guide for Road and Trail Assessment."